neelisim/java-compiler/README.md

-this program compiles and runs java programs . to start just run test11.bat
+This program compiles and runs java programs .
+To start just run test11.bat